TradBoat for Ship Modellers

 The Society of Model Shipwrights

-A society devoted to building model ships (a wide range of model ships) in strict scale, both power and sail, and both static as "Charles" above, and sailing, example, the Brig "Irene" by Peter Rogers The society has between 80 and 100 members many of them in the South East of England and attending regular monthly meetings but others as far afield as Australia and Japan.
-Beginners are always welcome, the subs are currently (August 98) about £10.00 for UK members, and a there is a regular newsletter.
+A society devoted to building model ships (a wide range of model ships) in strict scale, both power and sail, and both static and sailing, examples, The society has between 80 and 100 members many of them in the South East of England and attending regular monthly meetings but others as far afield as Australia and Japan.
+Beginners are always welcome.

 Model Makers Sources